shin1m/xemmai/doc/OtherInternals.md

 This is desirable because increment/decrement operations are relatively expensive.

-## Transferable Values (Obsoleted)

-`t_transfer` is a derived class of `t_value`, and it also is a tricky stuff.

-This implements move semantics for transferring object references without C++11 features.

-Whenever an argument of `const t_transfer&` is explicitly/implicitly passed, the content of the argument is transferred and the argument is clearred as null.

-Using move semantics reduces redundant increment/decrement operations.

-This is desirable because increment/decrement operations are relatively expensive.

-## Moving Values

-As xemmai is migrating to C++11, the tricky `t_transfer` has been obsoleted.

-Now, xemmai utilizes C++11 move semantics for `t_value` as much as possible.

-Using move semantics reduces redundant increment/decrement operations.

-This is desirable because increment/decrement operations are relatively expensive.

-## Minimal Locks for Objects

-Objects in the shared thread model are protected from simultaneous accesses from threads using locks they contain.

-xemmai only provides a minimal lock mechanism which is a kind of spin locks without system calls.

-Note that this is not a general purpose synchronization mechanism but just only for avoiding an engine crash.

-Use standard synchronization mechanisms such as mutexes and condition variables to implement application logics.

-## Hidden Structures

-Almost every object in xemmai except for several immutable objects can have arbitrary fields as key/value pairs.

-The so-called hidden structures or hidden classes is used to represent this dictionary structure.

-Some of field accesses are optimized a little by utilizing this.

 ## Computed Goto

 If available, the computed goto is used to optimize bytecode execution.